ZoomInfo Technologies Inc. (ZI) Shares Rise Despite Market Challenges - News Heater

-The stock of ZoomInfo Technologies Inc. (NASDAQ: ZI) has increased by 4.17 when compared to last closing price of 13.42.
-Despite this, the company has experienced a 11.39% gain in its stock price over the last five trading sessions.
+ZoomInfo Technologies Inc. (NASDAQ: ZI)’s stock price has gone rise by 0.11 in comparison to its previous close of 14.28, however, the company has experienced a 7.40% increase in its stock price over the last five trading days.
 CNBC reported 2023-11-16 that Software vendors that serve small and medium-sized businesses have gotten hammered by investors recently due to concerning forecasts

 Is It Worth Investing in ZoomInfo Technologies Inc. (NASDAQ: ZI) Right Now?

-ZoomInfo Technologies Inc. (NASDAQ: ZI) has a price-to-earnings ratio of 41.31x that is above its average ratio.
-Additionally, the 36-month beta value for ZI is 1.05.
-There are mixed opinions on the stock, with 10 analysts rating it as a “buy,” 3 rating it as “overweight,” 9 rating it as “hold,” and 0 rating it as “sell.”
+ZoomInfo Technologies Inc. (NASDAQ: ZI) has a price-to-earnings ratio that is above its average at 42.24x. and a 36-month beta value of 1.09.
+Opinions on the stock are mixed, with 10 analysts rating it as a “buy,” 3 as “overweight,” 9 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023